Labor Day Sales 2019: Your A-Z guide to shop on Sunday

 REI: Shop REI's Peak Deals and get up to 50% off select items.
 The brand's Labor Day Sale and clearance event also includes up to 30% off tents, sleeping bags, jackets and other REI Co-op brand gear and clothing.

 Sears: Get up to 40% off select appliances, in addition to an extra 10% off appliances and select floor care online this weekend.
-Plus, get an extra 50% off tools, up to 45% off select fitness and save big on work boots.
+Plus, get an extra 50% off tools, up to 45% off select fitness items and save big on work boots.

 Target: Discounts on back-to-school essentials, such as backpacks and Chromebooks, outdoor furniture, TVs and more.